Maradox/osmdroid-wiki/Capabilities.md

 # Capabilities

-What can you do with osmdroid (including known add-ons?)
+What can you do with osmdroid:

- * osmdroid is a 2D map engine and is small, lightweight, with a similar API to Google Maps V1
+ * osmdroid is a 2D map engine, small, lightweight, with an API similar to Google Maps V1
  * Raster tile based (no vector), with support for numerous tile providers - free or not - most of them based on OpenStreetMap.
  * Extensible architecture for map tile support with adapters for:
    * Geopackage